(ITC) Computer Short Course Information Technology Certificate Training Course

 Activities:

-- Write a short note using a text editor.
+- Write and format a short note using Google Docs

 Assessment: